sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/11_Module_scope.md

 ## Module scope
 Each module has it's own scope.
 Module scope is internally implemented using the IIFE(Immediately Invoked Function Execution) pattern. i.e. All code inside a module is run actually run inside an IIFE.

-The experiment's code, can be edited to an equivalent form in a single file:
+The experiment's code can be edited to an equivalent form in a single file:
 ```js
 (function() => {
  	const superHero = "Batman"